MRC Max Perutz Award

 • a PhD student in an MRC unit, centre or institutes, regardless of your source of funding

-• a student currently enrolled on the masters segment of an MRC-funded integrated masters or PhD
+• a student currently enrolled on the master’s segment of an MRC-funded integrated master’s or PhD

 What we're looking for

-Your video should tell a non-scientific audience why your area of research matters in up to 60 seconds.
+Your entry should tell a non-scientific audience why your area of research matters.

 Make sure you communicate in a way that will interest a non-scientific audience.